To hell and back: Arminia Bielefeld’s rollercoaster ride back to the Bundesliga | DW | 19.06.2020

 The champagne was popped on Monday, when a 4-0 win over Dynamo Dresden secured a return to the Bundesliga for Arminia Bielefeld after an 11-year absence.

-A slender victory over Darmstadt followed three days later to complete their magical week and secure the 2.
+A slender victory over Darmstadt, the club that relegated Arminia to the third tier six years ago, followed three days later to complete their magical week and secure the 2.
 Bundesliga title, their first since 1998-99.
 The pre-season favorites for promotion – big-city clubs Hamburg and Stuttgart – have been left scrapping for the leftovers.

 Klos encounters